A Tapestry Woven by Many Different Hands

 Police officer Ian Kirkpatrick, a founding board member of our New Zealand Trust, helped create a collaboration between Kidpower and the National New Zealand Police Youth Education Services that led to the Confident Kids program, bringing Kidpower skills to public schools throughout New Zealand.

-Deputy Sheriff and former detective Karl Herndon teaches defensive tactics to law enforcement officers.
-As a longtime padded instructor, Karl has improved our way of teaching by sharing his technical expertise and has been of tremendous support to Kidpower in the Colorado Springs community.
+Karl Herndon is a former deputy sheriff and detective with El Paso County Sheriff’s Office and has taught law enforcement officers.
+As a longtime padded instructor, Karl has improved our way of teaching by sharing his technical expertise and has been of tremendous support to Kidpower of Colorado.

 Watsonville Police Chief Manny Solano is a longtime supporter who has given Kidpower credibility with other law enforcement officials, sponsored workshops, served as an ex-officio board member, and provided consultation on criminal justice issues.